cdeck3r/BilderSkript/docs_site/content/post/systemdesign.md

 }
 </style>

 This use case diagram depicts BilderSkript's main services.
+Note, the shown use cases do not imply an execution order.

 <img src="uml/systemdesign.png" alt="system's dataflow" />

+The engineer performs the system setup, configures and trains the system for the user to be beneficial.